 We look forward to sharing the wonder and magic of this astonishing show for as long as audiences will have us.

 This means that you should have ample opportunity to get your hands on some precious tickets to watch the magic unfold on stage.
-You can also look forward to the cast that will be announced in the months leading up to the show – feel free to start speculating about who will be playing who.
-The standards will surely be high, with Cursed Child having garnered 25 major US theater awards, of which six are Tony Awards.
-It has also racked up its fair share of awards in the UK, with 24 major theater awards to its name.
+You can also look forward to the cast that will be announced in the months leading up to the show – feel free to start speculating about who will be playing whom.
+The standards will surely be high, with Cursed Child having garnered 25 major United States theater awards, of which six are Tony Awards.
+It has also racked up its fair share of awards in the United Kingdom, with 24 major theater awards to its name.

 The president and CEO of the San Francisco Travel Association, Joe D’Alessandro, expressed his excitement over the show’s long-awaited arrival, saying that audiences in the Bay Area will love all the magic that is about to come their way.